firdavsbek1/facebook-clone/README.md

 # facebook-clone

-Created a Facebook Like application.
+Created a Facebook Like
+application.
 ----------------Concepts included in the Application-----------------

 1. Authentication & Authorization
 2. Complex degree of registeration(signup logic)
 3. Well handled errors from forms(giving hint to user if anything goes wrong)
 4. Complex Friend Functionality implemented(request,accept,decline,cancel friendship)
-5. CRUD on post & comment & story
+5. CRUD on post & comment & story & message
 6. Well planned DB design for Friend/Post/Comment/Voting Models
 7. Logic for seeing only your mutual friends story/posts/feed
 8. Upvote or Downvote functionality to the comments
 9. Post like (Toggle Like implemented)
-10. Setting Expiration time for story like instagram.
+10. Setting Expiration time for story as it is in instagram.
+11. Messenger(message_app) is implemented.
+Message to or messaged by functionality and seeing people with the newest message at the top logic is done.

 ___

                     Image Based Overview of the project

 ___

 Login Page